Hajo376/SNOM_AFM_analysis/README.rst

 However, the function will use a default appendix if you don't specify one.
 Nevertheles, i would recommend to work on a copy of the data and not on the original data.

+Also for plotting the package makes use of a matplotlib style file which is also located in the users home directory.
+Feel free to change this file to your needs.
+You can also experiment with latex mode if you want to create plots for your thesis, then however the scalebar will not work properly since symbols like a 'µ' aren't rendered properly...
+If you delete this file it will be recreated with the default settings.

 Key areas to improve: